 GLANDULIFERA Ficus glandulifera Wall ex Miq.
 King (1888) SECTION ERIOSYCEAE

-Latin: Covered in glands referring to the fact that this fig has two sets of waxy glands (a) At the base of the petiole (leaf stalk) and (b) At the base of the leaf in the basal lateral veins.
-Habits: A widespread medium size tree of the forest understorey to 30 m.
+Latin: Covered in glands referring to the fact that this fig has two sets of waxy glands (a) Twin circular glands at the base of the petiole (leaf stalk) and (b) At the base of the leaf in the basal lateral veins.

 Fig: Similar species: See chart below

-Taxonomy: Berg (2005) lists two very similar species for Borneo F. lamponga (very rare) and Ficus glandulifera (common).
+Taxonomy: Berg (2005) lists two very similar species for Borneo F. lamponga (uncommon in forest) and Ficus glandulifera (locally common in poor soils).

 See Berg (2008) Ficus glandulifera and Ficus lamponga in which Berg revised the status of Ficus lamponga which is found from India south to the Malay Peninsula and Sumatra (but not Borneo).
 The two related Borneo species are divided into F. glandulifera (hairy in all parts) with a widespread distribution in SE Asia including Borneo, and F. lumutana (not hairy) confined to Borneo and Sulawesi.